-Both MT4 and MT5 platforms have similar trade execution methods.
-Traders place orders on MT4 and MT5 through a third-party platform, and the trades are executed real-time.
+Both MT4 and MT5 platforms have almost the same execution method.
+You place your orders on MT4 and MT5 through a third-party platform, and the trades are executed in real-time.

-- MT4 executes trades on request mode, instant execution, and execution buy market.
+- MT4 includes the execution on request mode, instant execution and execution buy market.

 Internal mailing systems

 An internal mailing system enables a trader to receive important and relevant information from the broker.
-The information includes platform features, information about open accounts and orders, upcoming events, and more.
+The information includes platform features, information about open accounts and orders, upcoming events and much more.
 The information is received in the form of emails and shown in the Mailbox tab on the platform.

 - Both platforms have an internal mailing system, but MT5 offers an attachment feature with it.